SmartCity-UAntwerpen/SmartCityProject/README.md

 The SmartCity Project is a small scale model of an IoT city with autonomous vehicles and other city facilities controlled by our own developed cloud platform.
 The main goal of this project is to build a heterogeneous distributed environment which includes the integration of real-time embedded systems (e.g. cars, traffic-lights) with the cloud software.
 This system is developed for educational purposes.
-This directory of the repository only contains the modules used for the simulation part of this project.
+This repository only contains the modules used for the simulation part of this project.

 SmartCity Modules